-When the Identify instrumentor or Identify debugger in launched from the synthesis tool GUI, the path to the synthesis tool and its tool type are defined.

-When the Identify instrumentor or Identify debugger is started independently and then opens a synthesis project file, the path to the synthesis tool executable and the tool type must be defined either when starting the Identify instrumentor or Identify debugger (see Synthesis Tool Pointers above) or after the tool is started as defined in the following subsections.
+When the instrumentor or debugger in launched from the synthesis tool GUI, the path to the synthesis tool and its tool type are defined.
+When the instrumentor or debugger is started independently and then opens a synthesis project file, the path to the synthesis tool executable and the tool type must be defined either when starting the instrumentor or the debugger (see Synthesis Tool Pointers above) or after the tool is started as defined in the following subsections.

-Note: The Identify instrumentor uses the synthesis tool compiler to compile the design.
+Note: The instrumentor uses the synthesis tool compiler to compile the design.